 1. Do a good job – and the work will flow in.

 The classic way firms think they will get referrals or more more work.
 One recent quote was:

 This might be true, if you are well established.
-Work doesn’t just flow in because you’re good!
-These days, doing a good job is not enough.
-You need to go out to get the work.
+But work doesn’t just flow in because you’re good!
+These days, doing a good job is not enough; you need to go out to get the work.
 That might be using your network, keeping in touch or other types of marketing.

 2. Get yourself out there – and the work will flow in.